Rotator Cuff Tear Bismarck, MO

 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Bismarck, MO

-Whether your rotator cuff tear is the result of an injury or of weakening over time, you won’t be able to fully enjoy your life as you should until you get treatment from expert and compassionate physical and occupational therapists who can safely and effectively guide you as you heal.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we create a personalized plan for you based on evidence and your individual needs.
-As your physical therapist, we work hard to help you restore your movement health and help you heal from your rotator cuff tear, and we can’t wait to see you once again able to high-five your clinical team on your way out.
-Contact us today by selecting the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Whether your rotator cuff tear happened because of an injury or of wear and tear over time, you won’t be able to completely enjoy your life as you should until you get treatment from experienced and caring physical and occupational therapists who can safely and effectively shepherd you in your recovery.
+Each rotator cuff tear is unique, and at Axes Physical Therapy we build a customized plan for you based on evidence and your individual needs.
+As your physical therapist, we work hard to help you restore your movement health and help you heal from your rotator cuff tear, and we look forward to seeing you once again able to high-five your clinical team as you leave.
+Contact us today by choosing the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.

 Services Offered